TimKoornstra/VGSLify/docs/getting_started.rst

 - **Output Layer**: ``Fs10``
   - Represents the output layer with 10 units (for 10 classes, such as the digits in MNIST) using softmax activation.

 This VGSL string provides a concise, human-readable format for specifying complex model architectures.
-VGSLify automatically translates this specification into a deep learning model that can be trained using TensorFlow.
+VGSLify automatically translates this specification into a deep learning model that can be trained using TensorFlow or PyTorch.

 Next Steps
 ----------